Luciatrum/streamcode/README.md

     - Define the Device that will be outputting the Audio.
 (Ex.
 VIRTUAL_AUDIO_CABLE)

   Similar to before, you can just run it, and test it using chat.

+# mp3download
+This is what was used to obtain the pure mp3 files we used for our background music.
+Effectively, this allows you to bulk download any YouTube playlist and save the audio on your local machine!

+  ## Pre-requisites
+    - Update the directory
+That's it, just paste the URL of a playlist or video, and it'll download.